-Learn how to get rid of the fruit flies (or vinegar flies as they are sometimes called), that seem to multiply rapidly out of nowhere, wherever unrefrigerated fresh fruits or vegetables are placed.
+- How to get rid of the fruit flies (or vinegar flies as they are sometimes called), that seem to multiply rapidly out of nowhere, wherever fresh fruits or vegetables are placed (if not refrigerated).

 Killing Fruit Flies